vnklaimis/FantasyNight-docs/rules/criminal.rst

 Faction & Government Property
 -----------------------------
 Since there is no owner for faction or government properties, only the requisite amount of law enforcement must be online.
-Factions may have stashes that are approved by the Faction Team which require their approval to break into.

 Warrants & Property Inspections
 -------------------------------